-Pro Vice-Chancellor, College of Arts, Humanities & Social Sciences
+Pro Vice-Chancellor, College of Arts, Humanities and Social Sciences

-Professor George Boyne is Pro Vice-Chancellor, College of Arts, Humanities and Social Sciences and Professor of Public Sector Management.
+Professor Urfan Khaliq is Pro Vice-Chancellor and Head of the College of Arts, Humanities and Social Sciences.

-Professor Boyne is responsible for the overall management and leadership of the College.
+Professor Khaliq is responsible for the overall management and leadership of the College.
 He plays a key role in setting the strategy and direction of the College and in promoting the development of learning and teaching and research excellence.
-As Pro Vice-Chancellor, Professor Boyne is also a member of the University Executive Board.
+As Pro Vice-Chancellor, Professor Khaliq is also a member of the University Executive Board.

 The College consists of 10 Schools: